ESSAY | By Chris Graham

 “The four former husbands and two former defactos apprehended during 1980 and 1981 also had their cases dismissed or were acquitted.
 In fact, the entire history of the ‘rape in marriage’ legislation, since its introduction in 1976, shows that only one husband has ever been found guilty of raping his wife.”

-Here’s a 2006 report from the NSW Bureau of Crime Statistics and Research, written by Jacqueline Fitzgerald, which looks at the ‘attrition of sexual offences from the New South Wales criminal justice system’.
+Here’s another 2006 report this one from the NSW Bureau of Crime Statistics and Research, written by Jacqueline Fitzgerald, which looks at the ‘attrition of sexual offences from the New South Wales criminal justice system’.
 Fitzgerald notes: “Each year NSW Police receive reports of more than 7,000 sexual and indecent assault incidents.
 Only about one in ten of these incidents result in someone being found guilty in court.”

 This is a paper by legal expert Kylie Weston-Scheuber presented at a justice conference in Sydney in 2011.
 It notes: “Low conviction rates in sexual assault prosecutions are notorious.
 The Australian Institute of Criminology reports that in 2006, more than 18,000 victim incidents of sexual assault and related offences were recorded across Australia by police, estimated to represent at most 30 percent of actual incidents.
 Less than 20 percent (<3,600) of these were estimated to result in criminal proceedings being initiated.
 Of those 3,600, between one quarter and one third were dismissed without hearing, with a similar proportion resulting in a plea of guilty.
 Of matters going to trial, about 4 in 10 defendants were found guilty, resulting in a conviction rate (pleas of guilty and findings of guilty) of about 10 percent of reported sexual assaults.”